Wellendox/wedding-invitation/README.md

 # wedding-invitation
 A page where people can accept / decline a fictional wedding invitation.
 Made with next.js 14

+# This project is not yet done and subject to change in the coming weeks / months

 # Setup

 ## Node